-It makes sense that the way to change the way we experience things is to change our perceptions, which of course, starts with changing our thoughts.
+It makes sense that the way to change the way we experience things is to change our perceptions.
+This of course, starts with changing our thoughts.

 Easier said than done I know; isn’t everything?

-Just because you believe you feel more nervous than others when presenting does not mean that there is something wrong with you.
+Just because you believe you feel more nervous than others does not mean that there is something wrong with you.

 ‘What if they don’t like my idea?’